studentkittens/lncs-pandoc/paper.md

 ### Data Volumes:

-Some components of an application might need to share a common directory where they can save or read data from.
-This is a common usecase for database application where the database server reads the data and occasionally another application generates new data and writes it to the common mount.
+Some components of an application might need to share a common directory where they can save or load data from.
+This is a common use-case for database application where the database server reads the data and occasionally another application generates new data and writes it to the common mount.
 While it would be possible to use a common network share (like ``nfs``), this would be neither